 Several powerful nutrient-dense foods called superfoods go great in smoothies, and you wouldn’t even know that they are in there!

-Superfood Smoothie Add-Ins:
+Delicious Smoothie Add-Ins:

 - Nut Butter: hemp seed butter, peanut butter, cashew butter, almond butter (also great to be used as a thickener!)

-Adding Protein Powder to a Smoothie
+Adding Protein Powder

 I always recommend adding protein powder to your smoothies because protein is the most important nutrient to keeps you satiated and will prevent you from snacking or getting hungry later on.